 The instructor should also review the trainee's grammar and writing skills as well as content.
 However, this is a secondary consideration in the scoring.
-If the trainee is in need of improvement in writing skills, the instructor may include this on the Individual Trainee Evaluation Form.
+If the trainee needs improvement in writing skills, the instructor may include this on the Individual Trainee Evaluation Form.